Echeveria nodulosa (Baker) Ed. Otto

 Cotyledon nodulosa (basionym), Echeveria discolor, Echeveria misteca

-Echeveria nodulosa is an attractive succulent with up to 2 feet (60 cm) long, branched stems and up to 5 inches (12.5 cm) wide rosettes.
+Echeveria nodulosa is an attractive succulent with branched, up to 2 feet (60 cm) long stems and rosettes up to 5 inches (12.5 cm) in diameter.
 The leaves are olive green and marked with vivid red coloring on the margins and in the center.
 Pale yellow flowers marked with red are produced on up to 2 foot (60 cm) tall, erect and unbranched inflorescence.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).